Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 Notes:

 There are a lot of assumptions about why these functions are hard to invert, but we cannot rigorously prove it.
 We often express inversion problems in terms of mathematical games or oracles.

 ---

 ## Hash Functions

 **Motivation:** We often want a succinct representation of some data with the expectation that we are referring to the same data.
 A "fingerprint".

+Notes:

+The following slides serve as an intro.
+Many terms may be glossed over, and covered in detail later.
-_Again, just an intro.
-There are lectures later in this module dedicated to hashes and hash-based data structures._
+There are lectures later in this module dedicated to hashes and hash-based data structures.\_

 ---